 At The Playhouse at the National Building Museum

-We are busy creating the magical world of Shakespeare’s A Midsummer Night’s Dream and building a theater from the ground up inside the soaring atrium of the National Building Museum.
+The cast of Folger Theatre’s production of Shakespeare’s A Midsummer Night’s Dream inside the Great Hall of the National Building Museum.

 u/s Peter Quince and Philostrate